kellielord/SQL-Portfolio/README.md

 - **Audience**: Sales Leaders
 - **Objective**: Analyze sales patterns through product performance, regional sales numbers, and customer trends in the Classic Models database

 In this project, I analyze the sales data in the Classic Models database.
+By highlighting key summarizations from the data,

 ### Project 2 [SQL]() - [Tableau Dashboard]()
 - **Dataset**: